In The Classroom

 The curriculum is broad.
 There is an emphasis on the teaching of English, Mathematics and Science, with appropriate curriculum provision for core subjects.
 Music and the Arts have a high profile, with dedicated curriculum time each week and French and Spanish are taught, with an emphasis on oral work.
-All pupils are taught Computing by a specialist teacher and they have a weekly library lesson.
+All pupils are taught Computing by a specialist teacher and they have regular library lessons.
 Personal, Social and Health Education is also taught each week.

 The facilities are excellent.
 There is a computer room with Chrome Books and iPads available for use in the classrooms, a library with a computerised system and dedicated rooms for Music, Science, Art and Design and Technology.

 Infant and Junior children have regular PE and swimming lessons, taught by specialist staff.
 Juniors also have weekly games lessons.
 The major sports are football, rugby, hockey, cricket, netball, athletics, cross country, tennis and swimming.
 Teams compete regularly in tournaments and competitions and the standard of sport throughout the school is high.
 Matches against other schools are played during the week and all children who wish to represent the school at sport are given the opportunity.

 In addition to having timetabled Music lessons, many children learn to play musical instruments, taught by visiting peripatetic teachers.
 Children regularly play in assemblies and sing in choirs, and the orchestra and other smaller groups also perform during the year.

 We hope that this brief information is useful and will provide you with an insight into the work your child will be doing this term.

 Should you require any further information please do not hesitate to speak to your child’s form teacher or to Mrs Claire Nichols, Assistant Head (Curriculum).